A home birth story

 What do they think of when birth comes to mind?
 Is their relationship with birth based on experience?
 Media or social standards?
 Is it rooted with fear, or hope, or desire, or apathy?
 I listen and look for areas that need a soft hand, gentle care, or encouragement.
 I look for where their boundaries are placed so I can hold space for them, respect them, and protect them if I need to.
 I look to find where the light is, and where the gaps in birth education or previous birth care are.
 All of this helps me be the best birthkeeper I can for them.
 It helps me understand where they want to be, vs where they are.
 It lets me know how cared for they are, or are going to be apart from my own support.
 It shares with me where any potentials for trauma or anxiety may be, and where I can bring my skills, resources, and knowledge to aide them.

 Every once and a while, I am blessed to meet a mother like Aleyda. <3 A birthworker herself, filled with knowledge, and I learned so much from her during our journey.
 Her pregnancy, birth, and postpartum seasons were so FULL.
 Full of life, of opportunity, of care, and careful planning.
-Her relationship with birth was healthy and rich and based both in experience and in education.
+Not without challenge and victory, but rooted in goodness.
+Her relationship with birth as she planned for this season, was healthy and rich- based both in experience and in education.
 Her family was the true definition of a tribe.
 Her support ran deep and wide.

 If I could have any wish for my birth mamas, it would be that they all have such a level of support as this.

-I entered this birth space and left it knowing she would be fully cared for.
+I entered this birth space and left it knowing she would be fully cared for that day.
 It was an incredible feeling.

 She invited me to the most beautiful mothers blessing ceremony.